 |Random Write IOPS||NA|

 The packaging is a simple blister pack yet it comes with the necessary information about the microSD card’s capabilities.
-The packaging comes with the following items, documentations and accessories inside:
+The product should come with the following items inside:

 - SD Card adapter